dw-dengwei/paper_down/README.md

 }
 ```

-2. Note that the `save_root` property is the place where PDFs save to.
+2. Note that the `save_root` property is where PDFs save, such as "/home/user/documents/papers/"
 In this directory, it should contain some directories like:
 ```plaintext
 YOUR_ROOT